-It's accurate, it's comfortable, it's easy to use, and it packs all the must-have features that newcomers crave and veterans demand – the Garrett Ace 250 is one of the best beginner metal detectors around.
+Accurate, comfortable, easy to use, and packing all the must-have features that newcomers crave and veterans demand, the Garrett Ace 250 is one of the best metal detectors for beginners that you can find.
 It's also, rightfully, the most popular.
-Though its elliptical coil isn't quite as precise as a DD-style coil, it sports a more focused search field than round coils and gives you great bang for your buck.
-Its display screen is easier to read and interact with than a lot of the competition, and even its support is noteworthy: The Garrett website has an entire section devoted to training videos, which will help you graduate from novice detectorist to veteran hunter in no time.
-It’s no surprise such a stellar metal detector garners our TopTenREVIEWS Silver Award.
+Though its elliptical coil isn't quite as precise as a DD-style coil, it sports a more focused search field than detectors with round coils and gives you great bang for your buck.
+Its display screen is easier to read and interact with than a lot of the competition, and even its support is noteworthy.
+The Garrett website has an entire section devoted to training videos, which will help you graduate from novice detectorist to veteran hunter in no time.
+It’s no surprise that such a stellar metal detector garners our Top Ten Reviews Silver Award.

 Its display screen is well designed and easy to read.
 A graphic target ID lines the top of the screen with thick, clear hash marks that are perfect for quick glances.
 A depth indicator on the right side is numbered and provides permanent – and surprisingly accurate – feedback about how deep a target is, up to 8 inches down.
 It even boasts an always-on battery indicator instead of the low battery warning most detectors use.

 Every metal detector manufacturer tries to set its product apart with a unique feature or setting.
 For Garrett, that selling point is the bell tone.
 Along with the three basic audio beeps that sound when you move the Ace 250 over targets, a fourth tone will play when the detector spots something it thinks is a coin.
 Garrett calls it the bell tone because it has a distinct ring and fade-out time.
 It might not be particularly useful if you're relic hunting or are doing a blanket scan of a piece of land, but coinshooters will appreciate hearing that extra confirmation.
-We ran tests with the Ace 250, hiding coins amid a field of trash metals and asking our testers to use the bell tone to find them, and they brought back every coin.
-The device performed flawlessly.
+We ran tests with the Ace 250, hiding coins amid a field of trash metals and asked our testers to use the bell tone to find them, and they brought back every coin.
+This feature performed flawlessly.

-For the most part, the Garrett Ace 250 has all the features you'd look for in a metal detector: eight levels of sensitivity, five different discrimination patterns and fully custom notching that gives you complete control over how the detector reacts to different metals.
+For the most part, the Garrett Ace 250 has all of the features you look for in a treasure-hunting metal detector: eight levels of sensitivity, five different discrimination patterns and fully custom notching that gives you complete control over how the detector reacts to different metals.
 Ground balancing remains a lone and notable absence; the Ace 250 doesn't have any sort of automatic or manual ground balance, so if you're searching an area with high mineralization, you'll have to resort to turning down the device's sensitivity to avoid ghost targets.
-As this technique reduces your detecting depth, it's not an optimal solution, but it's all the detector has.
+As this reduces your detecting depth, it's not an optimal solution, but it's all the detector has.